simula67/meeting-auto-attender/README.md

 pip install -r requirements.txt

-2. Open meetings.xlsx enter the schedule of the day in the Excel sheet in the correct columns in the correct format
+2.Optionally, open meetings.xlsx and enter the schedule of the day in the Excel sheet in the correct columns in the correct format.

-Time : dd-mm-yyyy hh:mm Meeting ID : 123456123 (string)(not required if meeting link is provided) Meeting Password : 1234 (string)(not required if meeting link is provided) Comment: Example meeting (Optoinal)
+Time : dd-mm-yyyy hh:mm Meeting ID : 123456123 (string)(not required if meeting link is provided) Meeting Password : 1234 (string)(not required if meeting link is provided) Comment: Example meeting (Optional)

 Warning : Please enter as given.

+Or, again optionally, you can use meetings.json and enter the meeting details there.

+The program will combine the meetings it obtained from all sources (meetings.xlsx, meetings.json and Outlook)

 3. Run Zoom and log in with your username and password, if you want to join as a particular user.